Cryoablation of Chondroblastoma

 Cryoablation is expected to have similar results [1] and causes less post-procedure pain than RFA and is an alternative to RFA when it comes to benign bone tumors like chondroblastoma (Fig. 3), osteoid osteomas and osteoblastomas.

-Cryoablation is a relatively new technique where freezing temperatures are used to kill tumor cells by creating iceballs within the tumors.
+Cryoablation treatment is a relatively new technique where freezing temperatures are used to kill tumor cells by creating iceballs within the tumors.
 Liquid nitrogen or argon is used depending on the system.
 With liquid nitrogen, the temperate at the centre of the ice-ball can reach up to minus 196 degrees Celsius with lethal temperatures of minus 20 to minus 40 degrees in the rest of the iceball (Fig. 4).

 1. Bone tumors – chondroblastomas, osteoid osteomas, osteoblastomas